BryceDecker/SentimentAnalysis/README.md

 Prompt: "Let 1 = positive, 0 = neutral, and -1 = negative.
 Identify the tone of the 5 questions using the given values.
 Output the list of values in order of the questions."

 Originally an f-string was used to auto generate the number of questions (as we send batches of 5, but inevitably are left with a 'remainder' group ranging in size of 1-5).
-This, however, increased token usage and so a while loop was utilized to send the prompt which matched the number of questions.
+However, this led to an increase in token usage.
+To address this, we implemented a while loop to send the prompt that matched the number of questions.
 Overall, ChatGPT performed well only returning an error on 3 of the over 100 interviews submitted.

 ## :mag_right: Interview Source
 http://www.asapsports.com/show_player.php?id=13888